clevchar/American-Options-Trading/README.md

 - A Longstaff-Schwartz Monte Carlo (LSMC) simulation to estimate early exercise policies for American put options.
 - Construction of a 3D implied volatility surface in log-moneyness and time to maturity space.
 - A Bayesian updating mechanism to blend market-observed IVs with a fitted surface, preserving structure while reflecting real-time noise.
+- A SABR parametric IV Surface
+- A machine learning approach to IV surface

 ## File Descriptions